Saturday, March 8, 2025

 There was a faint smile at the corner of her lips and her eyes twinkled as a stray strand of hair curled insouciantly on her forehead.
 She wore a sleeveless blouse and a thin yellow saree was draped carelessly over her chest and shoulder.
 I could tell she was looking at me from the corner of her eyes, her gaze unmistakable and unhidden.
 This emboldened me to gaze at her uninterrupted except for short breaks to avoid disapproving stares from other passengers at my crude ogling.
 I had four more stations to go and wished that the train travelled slower yearning to feel the slight touch of her skin.

-When the train stopped at the next station, the passenger seated beside me abruptly stood up closing the glossy foreign fashion magazine that had featured her on the centre fold.
+When the train stopped at the next station, the passenger seated beside me abruptly stood up closing the glossy colourful fashion magazine that had featured her on the centre fold.
 In that instant, my dreamy interlude came to a sudden end and the nauseating odour started assailing my nose with a vengeance.

 Sunday, February 2, 2025